 Sometimes we think this approach pressures a loved one into compliance.
-But I’ve learned from experience that it does just the opposite.
-Consider our loved ones with mental illness or substance misuse.
-Pushing them away from the love of family leaves them feeling untethered, unsupported, ashamed, resentful, and rejected.
+But I’ve learned from experience it does just the opposite.
+Pushing away someone with mental illness or addiction from the love of family leaves them feeling untethered, unsupported, ashamed, resentful, and rejected.
 And what does that do?
+Usually, it drives them toward the behavior that they have been using to manage difficult feelings.
+For those with SUD that can be drinking or drugging more.
+For those with mental illness it can push someone towards suicide (nobody cares) or self-harm.

 Using our own privilege of belonging to threaten those who already feel ashamed, ostracized, or sick is an abuse of power and cruel.